acoustic-content-samples/wchtools-cli/README.md

     wchtools delete -p -v --id {page-id} --site-context Campaign  (delete the page with the specified id from the Campaign site)

-  Watson Content Hub will delete all child pages of a specified page, when that page is deleted.
+  Acoustic Content will delete all child pages of a specified page, when that page is deleted.
 This behavior is the same whether a page is deleted from the Sites UI, wchtools, or via API, so be sure you want to delete that entire page hierarchy before deleting a page that has child pages below it.

   Note:  The WCH Sites API treats the page path (constructed by concatenating the "Name" fields of pages, with / separators) as case sensitive, so it will not find a page named "Lawn and Garden"  if you pass the path "/Home/lawn and garden".